sebvil/warmup_project/README.md

 ### Demo

 The following GIF shows the code in action.
-As we can see, we are able to drive in a square with little error, as we are able to reach the starting position.
+The Turtlebot stays close to the wall at all times and handles corners properly.

 ![Demo of Turtlebot wall follower](assets/wall_follower.gif)